Revid AI Alternative

 Faceless TikToks, Shorts & Reels

-Turn a topic into a vertical, captioned, voiced short with the AI TikTok video maker — the same faceless format Revid specializes in, with AI video clips per scene, not just images.
+Turn a topic into a vertical, captioned, voiced short with the AI TikTok video maker — the same faceless format Revid built its name on, with AI video clips per scene and a timeline to refine the cut.

 Talking-head avatar videos

-Have a face read your script with the AI talking character tool — real lip-sync, the format a faceless-first autopilot doesn't center on.
+Have a face read your script with the AI talking character tool — real lip-sync from a single photo, with 130+ voices to read the script, on plans that start at $19.

 UGC-style ads